Or, making sense of confusing gain claims......

 Vertical antennas are normally derivatives of either 1/4, 1/2, 5/8, or 3/4 wave antennas.
 We've already determined that a 1/2 wave dipole has a gain of about 2.14 dbi.
 So why then do other 1/2 wave designs (such as the 1/2 wave ground plane), advertise a gain of up to 3.75 dbi?
 Much of this can be explained by another phenomenon of antennas; radiation angle or pattern.
 An antenna does not radiate equally in all directions (unless it's a theoretical isotropic radiator), so there will be some places where it will be stronger than others.
 Generally speaking, the higher the gain of a vertical antenna, the narrower its radiation pattern will be.
 When comparing the realized gain difference between 2 different antennas, gain figures could vary considerably depending on which angle the comparison is made at.
 Manufacturers can then compare apples to oranges by comparing the gain of the reference in a place where it is not at its peak gain, against their product, which performs better at that angle.
 This may or may not translate to better performance for the average user, but it does give them some grounds to defend their often inflated gain claims.

-The other factor to consider is radiation angle.
+The other factor to consider is the actual angle of radiation itself.
 This refers to the angle in degrees above the horizontal plane, which the major radiation lobe is concentrated.
-Generally speaking, the lower the radiation angle, the more useful power is being sent in the desired horizontal direction, and not into the sky.
-But this is not always cast in stone.
-Because of irregular terrain, and things like mountains and valleys, one particular antenna, with a higher radiation angle, may perform better against a superior design with a lower radiation angle.
+Generally speaking, the lower the radiation angle, the more useful power is being sent in the desired horizontal direction, and not wasted by radiating up into the sky.
+But this is not always a cast in stone rule in all cases.
+Because of irregular terrain, including things like mountains and valleys, and associated phenomenon like polarization shift and multipath signals, one particular antenna, with a higher radiation angle, may get more of your signal up and out of the valley, and ultimately perform better against an otherwise superior design with a lower radiation angle.
 For those who pursue DXing, a higher radiation angle may actually be preferable for shorter skip zones.

-The highest gain vertical configuration, which still offers a fairly low radiation angle is the 5/8th wave vertical GP.
-The 5/8th wave has about a 1.85dbd gain, which equates to about 4dbi.
-3/4 wave antennas can achieve slightly better gain, but at the cost of a higher radiation angle, which is why they are seldom seen.
-On CB frequencies, be especially skeptical of any non directional vertical which advertises anything over about 4.5dbi gain.
+The highest gain vertical configuration, which still offers a fairly low radiation angle is the .64 wave vertical GP.
+The .64 wave has about a 2.35 dbd gain, which equates to about 4.5dbi.
+3/4 wave antennas can achieve slightly better gain, but at the cost of an undesireably higher radiation angle, which is why they are seldom seen.
+On CB frequencies, be especially skeptical of any non directional vertical which advertises anything over about 5 dbi of gain.
 You just can't get there from here.

-On VHF and UHF frequencies, where primary radiator length is greatly reduced, there is another technique which is commonly employed, to increase gain, and that is known as a "colinear" configuration.
-A colinear antenna is simply multiples of either 1/4, 1/2 or 5/8 wave elements stacked on top of each other, and kept in phase by utilizing a coil between sections.
-This allows the antenna to achieve gain values of up to around 7 or 8 dbi or more depending on the number of segments in the array.
+On VHF and UHF frequencies, where primary radiator length is greatly reduced, there is another technique which is commonly employed to increase gain, and that is known as a "colinear" configuration.
+A colinear antenna is simply multiples of usually 1/2 or 5/8 wave elements stacked on top of each other, and kept in phase by utilizing a tuned inductance between sections.
+This allows the antenna to achieve gain values of up to around 8 or 10 dbi or more depending on the number of segments in the array.
 The number of segments is normally limited only by physical antenna size.
 You can have 16, 1/2 wave segments at 900 Mhz, and still be under 9 feet long.
 However, the downside to a colinear antenna is that they achieve their extra gain at the expense of greatly narrowing the E-Plane radiation pattern, which can then produce dead spots in areas which fall above or below the main lobe of the pattern.
-To visualize this phenomenon, think of a 1/2 wave dipole antenna as radiating in a pattern in the shape a donut.
+To visualize this phenomenon, think of a 1/2 wave dipole antenna as radiating in a pattern in the shape a donut lying flat on a table.
 Then take a flat piece of metal, and slowly squish the donut nearly flat.
-Notice that the diameter (gain) of the donut will increase, but the height (radiation pattern) will become narrower.
+Notice that the diameter (gain) of the donut will increase, but the height (radiation beamwidth) will become narrower.
 This is what essentially happens when you utilize a colinear antenna array.
+So there really is no such thing as a free lunch.
+Gains in one area are achieved by losses in another.
+In the end, you have to decide which factors make a bigger difference to you and go with what works best for those factors.

-This technique is not practical for a CB antenna, due to the size required.
-If a 5/8th wave is around 20 feet at 27 Mhz, imagine a colinear antenna, which has 4, 5/8 wave segments.
+This colinear technique is not practical for a CB antenna, due to the size required.
+If a 5/8th wave is around 21 feet long at 27 Mhz, imagine a 27 Mhz colinear antenna, which has 4, 5/8 wave segments.
 I don't think an 80' tall antenna would be very practical or structurally sound.

-So, in conclusion, if you believe that an Antron 99 (which is simple end fed 1/2 wave) really has 9.9 "db" of gain, or that an A/S Starduster (which is only a 1/4 wave radiator) actually has 5 db (At even the dbi standard) of gain, then I have some swamp land in Florida that I'd like to sell you.
+So, in conclusion, if you believe that an Antron 99 (which is simple end fed 1/2 wave) really has 9.9 "db" of gain, or that an A/S Starduster (which is only a 1/4 wave radiator) actually has 5 db of gain, then I have some swamp land in Florida that I'd like to sell you.
+I'll even throw in a bridge.